 Now let’s take a look at the long-term solutions.

 If you own your business and you own the building, then it makes sense to hire a professional for a complete energy audit – we’re talking a complete inspection of the insulation, windows, and doors.
 It’s another thing that I know you don’t have time to do yet take my word for it.
 It’s worth it in the long run to make a few improvements now to save your business some bucks later.

 When it comes to offices, the biggest line item on your electric bill is office lighting.
 I know, I know.
 You can’t work in the dark.
-So consider switching to light emitting diode (LED) lights to reduce costs.
-They offer a longer life and reduced energy consumption.
-If your office uses florescent lights rather than regular bulbs, you may be able upgrade T13 florescent lights to the more energy-efficient T8 bulbs.
+So consider switching to light-emitting diode (LED) lights to reduce costs.
+They offer longer life and reduced energy consumption.
+If your office uses fluorescent lights rather than regular bulbs, you may be able to upgrade T13 fluorescent lights to more energy-efficient T8 bulbs.
 T8 bulbs alone can reduce energy consumption by 35%.
 That’s nothing to sneeze at.
 And let’s examine employee behavior and needs.
 Most of all stare into a screen all day and could use a little help on the eyeballs.
 Let’s dim those lights above us by about 40%.
 At the end of the day, your eyes will thank you.
 And at the end of the month, you will thank yourself for saving a few dollars on the electric bill.

 The main culprits for your rising electricity bill are the A/C, the lights and your technology.
 Obviously, you need them all to run your business.
 No one is recommending going back to the dark ages.
 Yet, take a few hours this week to complete a review of your energy usage and consult a professional if needed.
-You may not be able to eliminate the big summer electricity bill but if you implement a few of our recommendations, you just may be able to keep your cool.
+You may not be able to eliminate your business's hefty electricity bill but if you implement a few of our recommendations, you just may be able to keep your cool.